jasp0894/ICOM4035_P2/P2_840128088/README.txt

 (1) Navigate to a workspace or directory that contains the project
     named, say, p2j.

-(2) Go to ~/p2j/src/testerClasses from the command line prompt
+(2) Go to ~/p2j/src from the command line prompt

-(3) call the java compiler to compile all source files in that folder.

-     ~/p1j/src/testerClasses> javac -cp .. *.java

-    *NOTE: make sure to leave the whitespaces

-(5) Go back to ~/p1j/src by typing

-     ~/p1j/src/testerClasses> cd ..

-(6) From there, execute the JVM to run any of the strategies:
+(3) From there execute the JVM by typing
-    For example,

-    ~/p1j/src>java testerClasses/MapTester
+	java -classpath bin p2MainClasses.DataFilePopulator fname

+	where fname is the name of any file (existing or not) that you are going to work on.
+If exists and does not comply with the project specifications for a valid file, then the program will end with an appropriate message.

+(4) Another option is to type
+	java -classpath bin p2MainClasses.DataFilePopulator fname < textfile

+	if fname does not exist and textfile is a text file containing all the values that the user would have entered on his/her interaction with the program, then it should create a table in a random access file named fname.

-(7) The same concept (steps 2 to 6) applies for the execution of
+(5) The same concept (steps 2 to 4) applies for the execution of
-	 ~/experimentalClasses/ExperimentalTrials.java
-    where the package will be experimentalClasses instead of testerClasses.
+	 ~/p2MainClasses/TableAnalyzer.java